devdeliw/quantum_image_encryption/README.md

 Enhanced Quantum Representation
 ([NEQR](https://link.springer.com/article/10.1007/s11128-013-0567-z_)) of digital images which uses the basis state of a qubit sequence to store the gray-scale value of each pixel in the image.
 There are a few other methods as well, but they are all incredibly similar and only have distinctions in how they prepare the qubits.

-NEQR's qubit requirement is very large however, requiring $n^2 + q-1$ qubits, for an $n \times n$ image, where $2^q$ is the number of gray-scale values of the image.
-Moreover, color mappings outside of
-NEQR's digital image representation are required to encrypt color images.

-This project aims to generate a quantum algorithm that, for now, requires only
+This project aims to generate a quantum algorithm that, for now, requires

 $$\left( \frac{n^2}{2^m}  + 1 \right) \times (m-1)$$